Nachliel Selavan, M.Ed

-Nachliel Selavan, 36, originally from Jerusalem’s Old City, is back in Israel after seven years of teaching full-time in the United States, developing his unique and engaging method of learning Torah through tour, travel and archaeology.
+Nachliel moved back to Israel in March 2020, after seven years of teaching full-time in the United States (2013-2020), developing his unique and engaging method of learning Torah through tour, travel and archaeology.

 During his undergraduate degree studies in Tanach and Mass-Communications at Lifshitz Teachers College, Nachliel hosted a local weekly radio show on 101.6 FM.
 Nachliel has engaged and taught thousands of students in both formal and non-formal settings (including Capoeira, a Brazilian martial art), as well as organizing and coordinating large and small scale events, community programs and group visits in Brazil, Spain and Portugal.

 Nachliel created and delivered an integrated learning and museum tour program for both school and adult educational settings at the Metropolitan Museum of Art, and has hosted similar pilot visits to museums in Atlanta, Baltimore, Boston, Brooklyn, New Jersey, Philadelphia, Washington DC, Toronto, Moscow, London and Jerusalem.
-He also teaches and engages audiences through social media and has recently joined a Tanach Study podcast called Parasha Study Plus, delivering a weekly episode of Archaeology on the Parasha, and is now on his second podcast Artifact Podcast and a YouTube series called Archaeology Snapshot, covering every book in Tanach from an historic-archaeological perspective.
+He also teaches and engages audiences through social media and has recently completed a Tanach Study podcast called Parasha Study Plus, delivering a weekly episode of Archaeology on the Parasha, and is now on his second podcast Artifact Podcast and a YouTube series called Archaeology Snapshot, covering every book in Tanach from an historic-archaeological perspective.